blockades/mmt_resources/research/security_shamirs.md

 This means in a conventional secret sharing scenario (imagine the shares are written on paper and given to the custodians), we could simply give new shares to the custodians we do still trust and ask them to destroy the old ones.
 This would make the share belonging to the untrusted person become useless.

 In our case, we are using Secure-Scuttlebutt's immutable log, and have no way of destroying a message.
-A solution we are considering, is to use ephemeral keys which are used only for a particular share and can be deleted at will.
+A solution we are considering, is to use ephemeral keys which are used only one time for a particular share and can be deleted when a new set of shares is issued.
+This gives greatly increased security, but the cost is more keys to manage and increased complexity of the model.

 ### Secure computation